 The number of categories in the tier list of a game depends primarily on the number of agents or weapons available.
 The tier list of Apex Legends, for example, is often extended as far as the “F” category.

 Although weapons in a tier list are divided based on various attributes, the lists vary from one platform to another and from player to player.
-This is because the scoring system isn’t objective, and every player awards points as per his liking.
+This is because the scoring system isn’t objective, and every player awards points as per their liking.

 Key Attributes of Tier Lists